Hungarian GP: Esteban Ocon claims shock first F1 win after early race carnage, Lewis Hamilton second from last

 - Subscribe to Sky Sports F1

-Bottas slammed into the back of Lando Norris' McLaren, which was then shunted into the side of Verstappen.
+Bottas slammed into the back of Lando Norris' McLaren, which was in turn shunted into the side of Verstappen.
 The out-of-control Mercedes also crashed into Sergio Perez in the other Red Bull, with both out on the spot.

 Hamilton had held the lead from pole but, after a red flag to clear up the scattered broken cars and debris of turn one, Mercedes then suddenly found themselves all alone on the grid for the restart.